seastco/penpal/README.md

 <!-- TODO: add demo GIF -->

 penpal is a terminal messaging app where your letters travel across the United States.
-Send a letter from Chicago to a friend in Portland and it hops through real cities, taking real time to arrive — days, not milliseconds.
-You can track it along the way.
+Send a letter from Chicago to a friend in Portland and it hops through real cities, taking real time to arrive (days, not milliseconds).
 In a world of instant everything, penpal brings back the anticipation of waiting for mail.

 ## Highlights